xblink/twitch-plays/README.md

 --

-If you have any question or need help, feel free to [message me on Twitch](http://www.twitch.tv/message/compose?to=aidraj_) or send an email to `aidraj0 at gmail dot com`.
+If you have any question or need help, feel free to [message me on Twitch](http://www.twitch.tv/message/compose?to=xxbliink).

 You'll need to have VBA in focus for this to work, so your best bet would be to run all of this from within a VM.